 To understand an UltraFICO score, let’s first recap the traditional FICO score.
 A FICO score is the credit scoring model that most lenders use to judge your creditworthiness.
 When you look at the breakdown of what goes in to the traditional FICO score model, you can quickly see how it may leave gaps in diagnosing whether or not someone is worthy of credit:

 Every single variable above is a reflection of your prior relationship with credit.
 No prior relationship with credit = a poor credit score (or no score at all).
 Why?
 Some behaviors that would be a characteristic of credit-worthy individuals can go completely undetected.
 For example:

 - Using a debit card instead of a credit card to make your purchases.

 - Saving up significant funds over the years in checking/savings accounts that reduce the need for credit.

 - Paying for tuition, cars, or other high ticket items with automated bill pay or check.

 UltraFICO aims to change this credit scoring model flaw by also factoring in checking and saving account data into the model – neither of which is factored in with other scores.
 This could include balances, length of account history, transaction frequency, and overdraw history.

-Credit applicants will be able to proactively opt-in to this data sharing and then choose which banking institutions they would like to add in by logging in within the UltraFICO app, similar to Mint.com or Personal Capital.
+Credit applicants will be able to proactively opt-in to this data sharing and then choose which banking institutions they would like to add in by logging in within the UltraFICO app, similar to Mint.com or Empower.
 Or, they may also be given the option to opt in at the time of application, as a second chance.